xtdb/xtdb-tutorial/5-match.nextjournal.md

 > Hello, friend.
 >
-> We have been using xtdb for a short time now and think it is great.
+> We have been using XTDB for a short time now and think it is great.
 > The problem is a human one.
 > Occasionally we process trades without checking that are enough funds in the buyer's account.
 >
-> I know there is a way that we can stop this happening in xtdb.
+> I know there is a way that we can stop this happening in XTDB.
 >
 > I sent you some example data in the job ticket for you to use, I trust you found it.
 >